 13.6.2 District of Columbia Animal Emergency Preparedness Plan

 In response to the PETS Act, the D.C.
-Council passed a law that required the Mayor to establish an emergency preparedness plan for the protection, sheltering, and evacuation of domestic and service animals during and following a major disaster or emergency within 90 days of December 5, 2008.
+Council passed a law that required the Mayor to establish an emergency preparedness plan for the protection, sheltering, and evacuation of domestic and service animals during and following a major disaster or emergency.
 D.C.
 Official Code § 8-1861.01.